-The Wild Carp Trust is a registered charity, number 1196426.
-It was formed in the UK in 2021 by eight friends who were passionately committed to ensuring that our oldest strains of carp didn’t die out.
+The Wild Carp Trust is a fish conservation charity registered in England & Wales, number 1196426.
+We were formed in the UK in 2021 by eight friends who were passionately committed to ensuring that the oldest strains of carp didn’t die out.
 The origins of the Wild Carp Trust, however, began eight years earlier.

 Origins of the Wild Carp Trust